Guide to Fabrics & Colours

 Check whether there are any behavioural triggers associated with the colours you are considering.
 For example, reduced vision causing concerns over distinguishing dark fabric from a hole or overly bright colours being too provocative.

 Think about the colour tones or the feeling you wish to create.
 Cool, earthy and fresh – pastel blue, green and yellow.
 Whereas a warm cosy feel could use red tones, peaches and oranges.
-If more than one colour is required, do they compliment each other?
-Do they compliment their surroundings?
+If more than one colour is required, do they complement each other?
+Do they complement their surroundings?
 Perhaps the colours need to match company brand colours or staff uniforms?

 If you have a colour in mind for the fabric, think about if you want the entire furniture covered in the same colour or maybe just the seat in a bold colour and the rest in a plainer finish.
 If more of an accent is required the piping of the furniture can be done in the colour with the main upholstery being a more natural finish.
 Consider having one colour which is the main theme and using accessories around the room to highlight it, such as artwork and cushions.